danielmerja/ollama-phi4-weather/README.md

 - Go 1.21 or higher
 - [Ollama](https://ollama.ai/) installed and running
-- The phi model installed in Ollama
+- The phi4 model installed in Ollama

 ## Installation